 Single-Wall Homes: The Plantation Classic

 But here’s the straightforward truth: in a single-wall home, your wall is doing double duty.
 That 1-inch thick redwood plank is both the structural bones of the house and the finished skin you see from the couch.
 There’s no wall cavity, no studs, and no insulation.
-While it’s great for airflow, it presents some unique challenges for modern living and it makes Mainlanders seriously scratch their heads. lol
+While it’s great for airflow, it presents some unique challenges for modern living and it makes Mainlanders scratch their heads. lol

 Wires and Pipes